The Murramarang South Coast Walk

 What the project involves

 Originally inspired by local bushwalkers, the walk will promote the culture and heritage of the region and provide broad physical and mental health benefits through access to recreational facilities and the natural environment.
-Rock pools and secluded beaches with a backdrop of forested hills and spotted gum forest floors smothered in burrawang palms, are just a few of the delights visitors can expect to discover.
-With only a simple day pack required between overnight stops, the Murramarang walker will encounter the solitude and tranquillity that only immersion in nature can provide.
+Rock pools and secluded beaches with a backdrop of forested hills and spotted gum forest floors smothered in Burrawang palms, are just a few of the delights visitors can expect to discover.
+With only a simple day pack required between overnight stops, the walker will encounter the solitude and tranquility that only immersion in nature can provide.

 The Murramarang South Coast Walk has been awarded $3.64 million funding by the NSW Regional Growth – Environment and Tourism Fund program, an initiative of the NSW Department of Industry, that provides funding for infrastructure that supports regional economic growth, creates local employment opportunities, and drives growth in the visitor economy.